• Skip to primary navigation

 Why you'll love this recipe

-This is a delicious side dish, savory collard greens are a southern tradition!
-The are great with pork chops for your family dinner and fancy enough to serve at Thanksgiving Dinner!
+The are great with pork chops for your family dinner and fancy enough to serve at Thanksgiving Dinner or a great way to ring in the New Year!

 Green Beans, Mac 'n Cheese and Southern Corn Pudding - all of it amazing.
 Bacon, ham hocks and cream are staples in southern cooking and boy did they serve up a meal